ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 To move up and down by paragraph, use uppercase `I` and `K`.
 Holding one of these keys is a good way to scroll through a document.

-`J` / `L`: Move backward/forward in history
 `u` / `o`: Move backward/forward by word
 `h` / `;`: Move to the start/end of a line
 `H` / `:`: Move to the start/end of a file

-*Make sure you have the AceJump plugin installed for this step:*
+*If you have the AceJump plugin installed:*
 To jump to any visible symbol, press `Space`, then type one or more of the characters you want to jump to, and type the adjacent tag.